9 Best Calming Essential Oils for Anxiety, Stress and Sleep

 Edens Garden Anxiety Ease Essential Oil Synergy Blend has 3 from my list: Sweet Orange, Ylang Ylang, and Lemongrass.

-Safety Notes about Stress-Relieving Essential Oils List
+Safety Notes About the Stress-Relieving Essential Oils List

 Essential oils can be a wonderful addition to your wellness routine, offering natural support for relaxation and stress relief.
 However, their concentrated nature requires careful handling to ensure safety for you, your loved ones, and even your pets.